-- Make sure all your coursework requirements are complete before you go, all work submitted and you have confirmation
+- Make sure all your coursework requirements are complete before you go, all work submitted and you have confirmation of work received

 - Return all borrowed books to the library so you don’t incur late/lost charges